openstack-archive/senlin/doc/source/overview.rst

 ~~~~~~~~~~~~

 You will need to make sure you have a suitable environment for deploying
 Senlin.
-Please refer to :ref:`Installation <guide-install>` for detailed
+Please refer to :doc:`Installation </install/index>` for detailed
 instructions on setting up an environment to use the Senlin service.